Vignesh2208/VT-S3FNet/docs/source/advanced_examples.rst

   is also configurable.
 Refer to **incast_tgen.c** file inside the folder for more information on its command line arguments.

+* **csudp/tcp_rand**.
+This folder contains a tcp traffic generator which can generate poisson bursty traffic.
+Unlike tcp_tgen, here the server each client connects to is chosen at random.
+  This makes all timelines dependent on each other.
+Refer to **rand_tgen.c** file inside the folder for more information on its command line arguments.

 * **csudp/mpi_sat**.
 This folder contains a program which uses the MPI interface to solve the Circuit SAT problem.